Rigo19/drobeApp/README.md

     - Develop script that creates ArticleToImage, OutfitsByUser and ArticlesToOutfits db tables
     - Develop script that creates ArticlesToOutfits and WebSession DB tables
     - Test database and table creation scripts on multiple machines
-    - New Team Set Up, Mackenzie, CP-92
+    - New Team Set Up

 <br/>
 Feature 2: Homepage for Drobe App